Azkali/GPD-P2-MAX-Hackintosh/README.md

 - Audio
 - Power Management
 - Battery Status ( patch differs if you have a 1st batch or 2nd batch GPD P2 MAX, if you have the 2nd batch remove DSDT.aml, and rename DSDT_2.aml as DSDT.aml )
-- USB
+- USB and USB Mapping
 - Keyboard
 - Camera
 - Sleep / Wake

-## Partially Working

-- TouchPad ( 20190919 Chinese keyboard firmware will cause problems )
+- TouchPad ( 20190919 Chinese keyboard firmware will cause problems, use the file driver inside touchpad_driver to downgrade credits : @Gabe87 from insanelymac )

 ## What doesn't work

-- USB Mapping ( it should work but it's not done yet, you can make a pull request to add it )
 - TouchScreen
 - Fingerprint Sensor
 - Internal Wi-Fi ( Intel AC 7625 )